LinuxBeaver/GEGL-GIMP-PLUGIN_stroke_shadow_glow/README.md

 ## Example of SSG inside a complex GEGL Graph being blended by Linear Light.
 Also the theme is "meaty text"
 The point of this image is to show that SSG is capable of being fused by blend modes inside GEGL Graphs.
 Normal Drop Shadow is NOT capable of doing this.
 The meat text is just for fun.
-Credit goes to Mr.bunnyLamakins for partially discovering this meat text GEGL Graph.
 ![image](https://github.com/LinuxBeaver/GEGL-SSG-Stroke-Shadow-Glow-/assets/78667207/0c147e54-3919-4c88-b253-cb678f8e43d8)